Notice: This page requires JavaScript to function properly.

 Please enable JavaScript in your browser settings or update your browser.

-break statement | Loops
+Learn break Statement | Loops

 C# Basics

-The break statement is used for breaking / stopping a loop mid-execution.
+The break statement is used for breaking/stopping a loop mid-execution.
 It is useful in cases where we want to stop a loop in case some additional condition is met.

-Following is an example of the break statement being used in the for-loop:
+Following is an example of the break statement being used in the for loop:

 copy